 WE HAVE PROVIDED CASE STUDIES BELOW TO SHOW THE SHEER IMPORTANCE OF CELLS AND HOW OUR MANY VOLUNTEERS AND WORKERS CONTRIBUTE TO MAKE IT THE STRONG PROJECT THAT IT IS TODAY.

 INTRODUCTION & REFERRAL

 B was referred to us by Youth Justice Services, being described as one of their highest risk young people and someone who was not engaging with any services.
-It was markedly clear from reading the referral that B at the age of 16 was already heavily involved in criminality and was in an extremely dangerous and vulnerable position.
-B was at risk of custody if he continues to offend and not comply with the community orders he was placed on.
+It was markedly clear from reading the referral that B, at the age of 16, was already heavily involved in criminality and was in an extremely dangerous and vulnerable position.
+B was at risk of custody if he continued to offend and not comply with the community orders he was placed on.

 - Case study N

 N’s parents explained that their son didn’t want for anything.
 Still, he went missing for extended periods, with no contact and then showing up with unaccounted money, clothes, and items with no explanation.
 I met their son, who was very tall and looked much older than he was.
 I explained who I was and what the service did and what support we could offer.
 I then explained my experience and background, which he seemed very interested in, and he seemed to relate to aspects of my experience.
 He began to talk about criminal knowledge that he had and seemed to glorify the idea of being involved in criminal activity.
 He seemed very clued up about certain aspects of a criminal enterprise’s inner working and criminal life.
 Still, He was very naïve when it came to the actual reality of the impact of those consequences of this life.
 He also was very naïve to his “friends’/associates’” loyalties and potential motivations.
 It was clear that he had a street ego (mask) that he felt was very important to keep up as protection.